ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Target Resource respectively.

+In order to achieve the privacy and security goals of the protocol a client also needs to observe the guidance in {{client-responsibilities}}.

 The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
 The